Kim agrees to dismantle main nuke site if US takes steps too

 Though not directly linked to security, the leaders' announcement that they would seek a joint Summer Olympics was a significant move in terms of easing tensions and building trust.
 It also flows from the North's decision to participate in the Pyeongchang Winter Games in February, which was regarded as a success for both sides.

-Unlike Trump's initial tweets praising the summit, the news brought a quick and negative response from Republican Sen. Lindsey Graham, who tweeted he was concerned the visit would undermine efforts by Secretary of State Mike Pompeo and U.N.
-Ambassador Nikki Haley to impose "maximum pressure" on Pyongyang.
+Unlike Trump's initial tweets praising the summit, the news brought a quick and negative response from Republican Sen. Lindsey Graham, who tweeted that he was concerned the visit would undermine efforts by Secretary of State Mike Pompeo and U.N.
+Ambassador Nikki Haley to impose "maximum pressure" on the North.

 "While North Korea has stopped testing missiles and nuclear devices, they have NOT moved toward denuclearization," he tweeted.